How to Use Your Free Garden Planner

 Pet and Disease Log

 I have gardened long enough that I am graduating to this page.
-As your garden grows, so do you garden enemies.
-And you may have to go through a few different ideas to find treatments that work which is why records are a good idea.
+As your garden grows, so do your garden enemies.
+And you may have to try a few different ideas to find treatments that work, which is why keeping records is a good idea.
 Thanks to last year’s efforts, the garden is much bigger, but that has also brought on several new gardening ills.
 Almost all the Zinnias were eaten early on, a problem I did not have last year.
 Aphids are now a frequent guest on the roses.
-And then there is black spot amongst other things.
+And then there is black spot disease, amongst other things.
 There are enough issues that I now need to keep track of them as well as treatments.
-This record will also help you not to over treat a plant and potentially kill it.
+This record will also help you avoid over-treating a plant and potentially killing it.

 storing seeds